Alexandru-AndreiOana/Foodies/README.md

 # Foodies
-A social platform for foodies
+A social platform for food lovers.